gdelfe/Ketamine_effects_on_the_brain/README.md

 3. compares PSD for each epoch between RSK sessions 1 and 2 (matlab)
 4. analyzes spike fields (matlab)

-`simon` contains code from Simon, which does spike sorting, cofiring analysis, manifold visualization, and other things.
+`src/simon` contains code from Simon, which does spike sorting, cofiring analysis, manifold visualization, and other things.

-`kfx` is space for new code built on top of Gino and Simon's framework.

-`notebooks` has separate spaces with notebooks from each person.
+`notebooks` contains notebooks organized by individual.

 `ref` contains metadata files, spreadsheets, etc. for common reference.